NamazuStudios/unity-crossfire-plugin/Assets/Namazu Studios/Crossfire/README.md

 A comprehensive peer-to-peer networking solution for Unity games built on top of Unity Netcode for GameObjects and Unity WebRTC.
 This plugin provides seamless WebRTC-based multiplayer networking with real-time connection monitoring, automatic host migration, and an event system for integration with your UI and game code.

+This plugin is intended to be used with [Crossfire](https://github.com/namazuStudios/crossfire) running on [Elements](https://github.com/NamazuStudios/elements).

 Additional information can always be found in the manual at [https://namazustudios.com/docs/](https://namazustudios.com/docs/)

 If you have any questions, come say hi!